 File Processing Options

-Selecting Configurations / Options -Ignore PDF Rendering Intents prevents the rendering intent of the PDF file from being read, giving the priority to the rendering intents preset in ZePrA under Images and Vectors.
-Note that in this situation, the setting is no longer compliant with PDF/X rules.
+Enabling the checkbox Ignore PDF Rendering Intents prevents the rendering intent of the PDF file from being used, giving the priority to the rendering intents which have been preset in ZePrA under Images/Vectors.
+Note that in this situation, the rendering settings are no longer compliant with PDF/X rules.

 Compression Methods: Three Compression Methods can be specified for image color conversion.

 Automatic setting to ensure all image formats are preserved.
 JPEG compression causes TIFF and PSD files, as well as ZIP data contained in the PDF file to be converted to JPEG.

 In the default setting Automatic, ZePrA does not alter the color depth or the type and compression of the input data.
 The default setting can be changed to Downscale Images.
 Enter the required resolution in the Downscale Images line as the dpi value.
 Use Threshold to specify the resolution form which downscaling should be performed, e.g. for the web or a desired resolution for printing.
 Using Threshold gives the user the ability to prevent unnecessary resizing.
 To compensate for the lack of sharpness that can result from downsampling images, the Catcall bicubic interpolation method is used in the background.

 Lossless: saves the format of the image file in either the PSD or TIFF format.
 JPEG data compressed in PDF files are converted to ZIP.
 Multicolor files cannot be saved as JPEG.

 Choose from four predefined quality levels of the selected configuration via JPEG Quality.
 Percentages can also be set under the Custom setting.
 The quality of compression of

 JPEG: pixel images and of JPEG compressed images in PDF files can be influenced via JPEG Quality.
 The compression rate is set to high quality by default in ZePrA which results in larger file sizes after color conversion of highly compressed JPEG images.